-- If you run out of fancy bath salts and oils, add 3 tablespoons of honey and 2 tablespoons of olive oil to your bathwater; it will moisturize and condition skin, and smell lovely too
+- Run a honey bath.
+If you run out of fancy bath salts and oils, add 3 tablespoons of honey and 2 tablespoons of olive oil to your bathwater; it will moisturize and condition skin, and smell lovely too

-- So many studies’ results indicate that honey can improve the quality of sleep in children.
+- Sleep like a baby.
+So many studies’ results indicate that honey can improve the quality of sleep in children.
 If it works on me, how could I not try it to my child?
 It’s safe giving small amounts of honey to babies over one, so when I see lucas is slightly restless I try a bit of camomile tea with a touch of honey.
 It’s magic!

 - First aid in cuts and burns.
 Can be a huge help for any cuts, burns or wounds as it’s able to absorb moisture form the air and start the healing process as its antibacterial properties prevent infection and anti inflammatory agent reduces swelling and pain and even helps reducing scaring